mahmudnibir/spoonbotai/README.md

 ![TypeScript](https://img.shields.io/badge/TypeScript-5.0.0-3178C6.svg)

 ## 🌟 Overview
-**Pantry Chef AI** is a web application designed to help users generate creative and personalized recipes based on the ingredients they have on hand.
+**SpoonBot AI** is a web application designed to help users generate creative and personalized recipes based on the ingredients they have on hand.
 By leveraging the power of the **Gemini API**, the app reduces food waste and inspires users to explore new meal ideas tailored to their preferences.

 ## 🚀 Features